ISA HIST Section

 Joseph Fletcher Prize for Best Edited Book in Historical International Relations

 • The Joseph F. Fletcher prize is given annually and recognizes the best edited book copyrighted in the previous calendar year(s) on subjects related to historical international relations.
 Nominated books should conduct careful historical analysis that produces significant insights into ongoing concerns in international studies.
-The 2023 prize will be open to books with a copyright of 2021 or 2022.
+Nominations in 2025 are invited for edited books published in the previous calendar year (that is, with a 2024 publication date).

 • Recipients must be current members of ISA (at the time of the presentation of the award).